-The kitchen sink installed is a double bowl Corian® sink.
+The kitchen sink installed may be a double bowl sink.
 The unit has two sink covers to provide additional counter space when the sink is not in use.
-In the Owner's Package furnished with this unit you will find care instructions for the Corian® countertops and sink in this unit.
-Avoid using "S.O.S." type cleaning pads because they may scratch the Corian® surface.
-It is not recommended to use the Corian® countertop as a cutting surface.
-Knives can scratch the Corian® surface while, in turn, the Corian® may dull the knives.
-The faucet in the kitchen is a single-handle Gourmet® faucet by Moen.
+In the Owner's Package furnished with this unit you will find care instructions for the countertops and sink in this unit.
+Avoid using "S.O.S." type cleaning pads because they may scratch the surface.
+It is not recommended to use the countertop as a cutting surface.
+Knives can scratch the surface while, in turn, the countertop may dull the knives.
+The faucet in the kitchen may be a single-handle faucet.
 This faucet can be removed from its fitting and used as a sprayer.

-Bath Sink, Shower e3 Accessories
+Bath Sink, Shower & Accessories

-The sink in the bathroom is made of Corian®.
-Again, the care instructions for the Corian® countertops and sink in this unit can be found in the Owner's Package.
-The brass bathroom accessories include a towel bar, a towel ring, a tissue holder, and a robe hook.
-The faucet in the bathroom is a brass single-handle faucet by Moen.
-The tub or shower and enclosure installed made of fiberglass.
-The accessories provided with the unit accent the brass tub faucet, shower head, hose, and bracket.
+The sink in the bathroom may also be a chrome single-handle faucet.
+Again, the care instructions for the countertops and sink in this unit can be found in the Owner's Package.
+The hand held shower head may include massage features.
+Also, depending on the floorplan of your unit, a fold down shower seat may be installed.
+The brass bathroom accessories may include a towel bar, a towel ring, a tissue holder, and a robe hook.